Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Priming and Painting Cabinets Black

-I spray-painted the black cabinets in this article with my Graco HVLP sprayer.
+I spray-painted the cabinets in this article with my Graco HVLP sprayer.
 There were only eight doors and the frame to paint.
 For larger cabinet projects, I use my Graco GX-19 sprayer.
 If you're willing to learn how to use a sprayer, an HVLP set up, or an airless sprayer, will both give you a beautiful finish when used correctly, but you can achieve good results too with a high-quality brush and roller.

 Apply two prime coats: The biggest mistake people make is using latex primer on unpainted cabinets, or worse, not using primer at all.
 Use a solvent-based primer.
 This is really important.
 For brushing and rolling, oil-based primer is one of the best options.
-For specific application tips, check out my article on priming wood with an oil-based primer.
+For helpful application tips, check out my article on priming wood with an oil-based primer.

 Oil-based primer is an awesome surface sealer for unpainted wood.
 In particular, the product Cover Stain works great for brushing and rolling, but for spraying, another excellent primer to go with is the shellac-based primer BIN.
 This stuff sprays really nice with no thinning needed.
 That is what I used for the project in this article.

 With my HVLP sprayer, I sprayed two coats of BIN primer, sanding between each coat.
 The primer dries fast, allowing a re-coat within one hour.
 If you're brushing and rolling your doors instead of spraying, use a 4-inch wide roller with 3/8-inch nap, or 1/4-inch nap.

-Microfiber rollers work good, but make sure the roller you choose is made for use with solvent-based coatings.
+Microfiber rollers work well, but make sure the roller you choose is made for use with solvent-based coatings.
 Don't use a foam roller.
 They fall apart when used with solvent-based primer and paint.
 Use a roller on the paneled parts of the doors and the sides of the cabinet boxes and a high-quality brush for the rest.